 Up to this point, we still haven’t added Thea to the game.
 The easiest way to add our NPC is to spawn her with a script.

 Most areas in Baldur’s Gate have an area script with the same name as the area.
-For example, AR2300.are (Friendly Arms Inn) has a complementing script file AR2300.bcs.
+For example, A